On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 in which the second map is the counit of the restriction-norm adjunction.
 This is the {\em norm map on equivariant spectrum cohomology}, and is the form in which the norm is described in Greenlees-May~\cite{MR1491447}.
+For an explicit comparison with~\cite{MR1491447} see~\cite{MR3162261}.

 When $V$ is a representation of $H$ and $X=S^{V}$ the above gives a map